 Keep an eye on your business.

 The larger your corporate infrastructure, the more employees, vendors and customers you have – the more important it is for you to see what goes on at your locations 24/7.
-Video security provides the visuals necessary to improve situation awareness, deter vandalism, theft or other crime, accelerate response and management decisions, and increase overall public and staff safety.
+Video security from software like Eagle Eye provides the visuals necessary to improve situation awareness, deter vandalism, theft or other crime, accelerate response and management decisions, and increase overall public and staff safety.
 You need a watchful and comprehensive solution to keep an eye on your personnel, your increasing customer traffic and the substantial number of vehicles entering and exiting multiple facilities in different cities nationwide all day and night.

 Brands and vendors aside, one major decision to be made is where your recorded data is going to be stored, how it can be accessed and who has access to it.
-In today’s connected world, The Cloud has become a viable solution to storing and accessing recorded security video and making it available from a centralized and remote locations.
+In today’s connected world, The Cloud has become a viable solution to storing and accessing recorded security video and making it available from a centralized and remote location.
 There are pros and cons to hosting your data locally and storing it in The Cloud.

 1. System Installation